FREE Easy Crochet Baby Booties Pattern (4 sizes)

 Are these booties easy to crochet?

-How to Crochet a Ribbed Cuff for Your Booties
+How to Crochet the Ribbed Cuff for Your Booties

-- Chain the cuff length – start by chaining the number of stitches needed for the cuff height.
+- Chain the cuff length – chain the number of stitches needed for the cuff height.

-- Work down the chain – single crochet (sc) back down into each chain stitch you just made.
+- Work down the chain – single crochet (sc) back along the chain.

-- Join to the ankle – slip stitch (sl st) into the next 2 stitches of the ankle to secure the cuff.
+- Join to the ankle – slip stitch (sl st) into the next 2 ankle stitches to secure the cuff.

 Baby Bootie Size Chart